Dates: 17 - 27 Sept 2018

 As one of the last remaining indigenous groups of reindeer herders in Mongolia, the Tsaatans and their livelihoods face extinction due to the dwindling numbers of their reindeers.
 Join us as we embark on a journey of a lifetime to the north of Mongolia and experience for yourself the cultural and spiritual identities of an ancient community, in imminent danger of phasing out.

-A sneak peek of our previous North Mongolia trip!
+A sneak peek of our past North Mongolia expeditions!

-p.s. photos include our previous adventurers who went on private trip.
+P.S.
+Photos of our previous adventurers who went on both group and private expeditions.